ChocolateWizard/cinemania-website/README.md

 ## Stopping the Application

 If you wish to stop the backend from running, just type `Ctrl+C` in the same command prompt where the backend is running.
 Similarly for the frontend - if you wish to stop the frontend from running, type `q+Enter` in the same command prompt where the frontend is running.

-## Available API routes

-If you wish to see the documentation of all available backend API routes, you can do so by running backend, and typing `http://localhost:8080/api/docs` in your browser of choise